Jendnice/To_Have_And_To_Honeymoon/notes.md

 Current To Do's:

-** Styling/formatting, etc. (forms, text area, spacing, colors, fonts, etc.)
+** Styling/formatting, etc. (forms, text area, spacing, colors, fonts, etc.) See list!

+Pick up here:

+** Get ready for Corinna - questions, etc.

 ** Move some of the "render new experience" pieces into experience.js.
 (At least some of it likely belongs there.)

 ** Add DOM color change for when button/submit/delete/add experience are pointed at by mouse.
 (Not clicked, but mouse scroll.
 See prev. lab for examples.)

-** Update both new forms to have text areas instead of one input line (?)

 ** Look at project specs and check everything.
 (JSON ES6 for fetch, etc.)

+** Back to styling point above.

 ** Back to list above and continue from there.